TimRichter/CartesianSeminar/index.md

 a collaborative whiteboard on [limnu.com](https://limnu.com).
 For the actual board link, please contact [tim@cs.uni-potsdam.de](mailto://tim@cs.uni-potsdam.de).

+You won't need a limnu login to participate, but please take the time to familiarise yourself with the navigation and drawing tools before joining the session.
+We'll use "notes" boxes a lot, "pins" to jump to board locations, and of course audio and sometimes video.
+Knowing keyboard shortcuts helps.
+Using a headset improves audio quality for all participants.

 The first session for this term will start on April 21st at 10:00 am.
 Depending on participants' preferences, we'll choose one of the following
 texts: